geraldochiquemba2/MbongoApp/replit.md

 **Environment Variables Required**:
 - `NODE_ENV=production`
 - `GROQ_API_KEY` - For AI chat and TTS features
+- `RESEND_API_KEY` - For email notifications (newsletter welcome and opportunities)
 - `PORT` - Auto-configured by Render (default 10000)
 - `RENDER_EXTERNAL_URL` - Auto-provided by Render for keep-alive

+## Newsletter System

+**Implementation**: Full newsletter subscription system with email notifications

+**Features**:
+- Newsletter subscription form in footer section
+- Email validation with Zod schema
+- Duplicate subscription prevention
+- Welcome email sent automatically on subscription using Resend
+- Admin endpoint to send investment opportunity emails to all subscribers
+- Unsubscribe functionality
+- In-memory storage (subscribers are lost on server restart - migrate to PostgreSQL for production)

+**Email Templates**:
+- Welcome email with platform introduction and investment categories
+- Investment opportunity email with customizable title, description, type, return rate, and link
+- Professional HTML emails with Mbongo branding and responsive design

+**Integration Note**: Resend connector integration was dismissed by user.
+Using manual API key configuration stored in secrets instead.
+Future sessions should consider using the Resend connector (connector:ccfg_resend_01K69QKYK789WN202XSE3QS17V) for automatic key rotation and management.

 **Free Tier Limits**:
 - 750 hours/month (sufficient for 24/7 with keep-alive)